jemmons/Gauntlet/README.md

 ## Light Weight Objects
 Gauntlet doesn't require you subclass your objects from some abstract root machine or manage class hierarchies of behavior.
 Instead, a simple light weight `StateMachine` class is available for you to compose into any of your existing types.

-A `StateMachine` gets created with a `StateType` and an initial state.
+A `StateMachine` gets created with a `Transitionable` type and an initial state.
 Queueing up state changes is a simple method call and a delegate handler can be assigned to respond to transitions.
 Once again, swift's `switch` is a good fit here:

 ```swift
 class MyClass {